Repayment cover

 Parents and siblings can never be beneficiaries.

-For how long is the surviror's pensions paid out?
+For how long is the survivor's pensions paid out?

 The survivor's pensions is normally paid out for five years after your death.